 As VR technologies continue to improve, latency times get lower.
 This means that fewer users will experience any nausea in VR.
 Image courtesy of Qualcomm.

-Comfort in VR depends not only on headsets, but also on the software itself.
-When developers don’t follow locomotion best practices, a software’s frame rate can drop below 90 frames per second — causing users to feel nauseous.
+Comfort in VR depends not only on headsets, but also on the software running on the headset.
+When developers don’t follow locomotion best practices, a software’s frame rate can drop below 90 frames per second—causing users to feel nauseous.
 As a VR-first company, IrisVR prioritizes user comfort above everything else, ensuring that nausea isn’t an issue with Prospect.

 VR myth #3: VR is only for gaming